 Victims never accept responsibility for their own actions even when they were the person who started the drama and continued to stir the pot.
 They refuse to believe that their behaviour is contributing to the negative results that they are getting in their life.

-Being close to a victim can be emotionally draining, they gravitate towards people who are nurturing, who will listen like a therapist and be their personal cheerleader.
+Being close to a victim can be emotionally draining.
+They gravitate towards people who are nurturing and who will listen like a therapist and be their personal cheerleader.

 What to say to someone who always claims to be the victim

 - You can stop playing the victim now, everyone bought it.

 - You play the victim so well you should carry around your own body chalk.

 - I think it is funny how you are still playing the victim and blaming others for things not going your way.
 When it’s your bad choices that got you where you are.
 Grow up!

 - You can only play the victim card so many times before people figure out that you’re the problem.